LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 - See page 153 in the textbook for more details
 - Static pages must be enabled your web app (the section on Bower)

+### LibMan

+> Library Manager (LibMan) is a lightweight, client-side library  acquisition tool.
+LibMan downloads popular libraries and frameworks from the file system or from a [content delivery network (CDN)](https://wikipedia.org/wiki/Content_delivery_network).
+The supported CDNs include [CDNJS](https://cdnjs.com/), [jsDelivr](https://www.jsdelivr.com/), and [unpkg](https://unpkg.com/#/).
+The selected library files are fetched and placed in the appropriate location within the ASP.NET Core project.&mdash;Scott Addie in [Client-side library acquisition in aSP.NET Core with LibMan](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/?view=aspnetcore-3.1)

 ### Bundling and Minification

 - Facilitate fast file loading for client browsers